riyasalmoe/ultimate-product-catalogue/readme.txt

 License: GPLv3
 License URI:http://www.gnu.org/licenses/gpl-3.0.html

-Displays a product catalog(ue) or menu for your store, restaurant, group, etc. Has three default responsive layouts and can accept custom CSS.
+Displays a product catalog or menu for your store, restaurant, group, etc. Has three default responsive layouts and can accept custom CSS.

 == Description ==